ansys/pyansys-dev-guide/doc/source/doc-style/docstrings.rst

 Type hints
 ----------

+.. vale off

-By default, Sphinx renders `type hints <https://peps.python.org/pep-0484/>`_ as part of the function signature.
+By default, Sphinx renders type hints as part of the function signature per `PEP 484 – Type Hints <https://peps.python.org/pep-0484/>`_.
 This can become difficult to read because the signature becomes very long.

+.. vale off

 Instead, you should render type hints as part of each parameter's description.
-To accomplish this, you must combine the ``sphinx.ext.autodoc.typehints``, ``sphinx.ext.napoleon``, and ``numpydoc`` extensions in the ``conf.py`` file:
+To accomplish this, you must combine the ``sphinx.ext.autodoc.typehints``, ``sphinx.ext.napoleon``, and ``numpydoc`` extensions in the ``conf.py`` file in this order:

 .. code:: python